"They Danced with Each Other"

 The men’s ring displays three images of the radiant sun, which I made of inlay of white gold subtly blending into yellow gold.
 These images are interconnected by a single ‘‘spirit line’’ consisting of yellow gold inlay; they are an expression of the sun’s awe-inspiring powers of giving light for guidance, and heat for growth.

-The women’s ring presents three red gold images of the monthly phases of the moon: a GIIZIS BAJISHKIWINE (crescent, not visible on the photo), GIIZIS AABITAAWIZI or a half moon – indicating she is in her first or last quarter, not visible on the photo – , and GIIZIS WAAWIYEZI or the full moon (represented on the photo as a radiant moon).
-The giizis badjishkiwine and the half moon, owing to a subtly fitted inlay of yellow gold, give the impression they're surrounded by a mysterious glow; the full moon shows her identity as ‘‘night sun" by showing four eccentric rays.
+The women’s ring presents three red gold images of the monthly phases of the moon: a GIIZIS BAJISHKIWINE (crescent, see above image), GIIZIS AABITAAWIZI or a half moon – indicating she is in her first or last quarter, not visible on the photo – , and GIIZIS WAAWIYEZI or the full moon (see below image).
+The giizis badjishkiwine and the half moon, owing to a subtly fitted inlay of yellow gold, give the impression they're surrounded by a mysterious glow; the full moon shows her identity as ‘‘night sun" by showing four eccentric rays (see below image).

 The color of the palladium white gold women’s ring exterior stands for the calming moonlight at night.
 The ‘‘spirit line’’ connecting the three moon phases consists of inlay of red gold, producing a beautiful subtle contrast against the matted color of the ring shank.
 Specks of red gold, symbolizing the stars or the wiigiwaaman (wigwams) of the Sky Spirits, accompany the three moon figures.